Choosing the right clinic is an important decision for you to make, and one of your key considerations is likely to be the clinic's success rates.

 The first common measure of success is a pregnancy test, referred to as a positive hCG or a biochemical pregnancy rate.
-The next is an ultrasound scan, referred to/known as the clinic’s clinical pregnancy rate, and finally clinics will also show their birth rate, which is the delivery, whether it is one baby or twins it is a single delivery, and this is known as the live birth rate.
+The next is an ultrasound scan, referred to as the clinical pregnancy rate.
+Finally, clinics will also show their birth rate, which is the delivery, whether it is one baby or twins it is a single delivery, and this is known as the live birth rate.

 In our results, we'll measure our success rates against different stages of treatment.
 For example, we could show our birth rate per embryo transfer, or our clinical pregnancy rate per treatment cycle.

-Over the years clinic and the HFEA have used different stages to measure success rates, and it continues to evolve, such as Live Birth Rate per:
+Over the years, clinics and the HFEA have used different stages to measure success rates, and it continues to evolve, such as Live Birth Rate per:

 This approach to measuring success gives a good idea of a clinic’s ability to create and choose embryos for transfer.
 It also means results can’t be distorted by two embryo transfers, which can boost results but can cause a risk of multiple pregnancies and births.

 There are a few things to remember about what to expect from clinic results.
 Some patients don’t reach the next stage of treatment, so it’s normal for success rates to get higher when they’re measured against later stages in the treatment cycle, such as the number of embryo transfer procedures.